 Finally, seek help to avoid becoming frustrated.
 Resilience is important, but it’s more important early on to simply make progress.
 These challenges can be difficult.
 Many of have been around a while and have great published solutions (write-ups); it is not cheating to read these reports if stuck.
 My initial rule-of-thumb is to seek help after 30 minutes of not making progress.
 Many of the below games actually have built in hints, and you can [should] use these immediately.
 I also read write-ups after solving a problem to learn new tools or approaches to the same problem.
 Try not to start with the write-up, but do not be afraid to get help to build and maintain that momentum in the beginning.

 Two Foundational Skills

 While there is a wealth of different security fields, gaining some basic understanding of programming and a familiarity of Linux command line operations are two fairly important foundational skills that will help you in any security arena.
 You do not need to be a programming expert or command line ninja, you just need enough familiarity to know where to start.
-Instead of taking class or reading books, I strongly recommend watching videos to get started.
-LiveOverflow’s introductory videos (embedded below as well as his entire channel in general) are a great place to start learning both topics.
+Instead of taking class or reading books, I strongly recommend active learning through gamification (the use of a game to teach a skill).

 Hour of Code4 is a great place for an introduction to programming.
 It literally will take you an hour and introduces you to some the main concepts of coding like loops.
-CodeCombathttps://codecombat.com and CodeAcademy (more traditional learning) are also great resources.
+CodeCombat (a game) and CodeAcademy (more traditional learning) are also great resources.